Holy (Terror) Bowl I

 After practice in the coach’s office I tried one last time to lobby coach Sperbeck to let me at least keep mine blue, since that was the original idea.
-To my surprise, he agreed but with one condition: all quarterbacks would wear blue as well, while the rest of the team would wear red.
+To my surprise, he agreed but with one condition: all varsity quarterbacks would wear blue as well, while the rest of the team would wear red.
 Concluding these negotiations, I felt prepared to join the State Department.
 In hindsight, the coach may have shielded me from appearing like a shameless egotist.
 In the end, Brothers became the first team—high school, college or pro—to wear color-coordinated cleats.
 You can look it up.

 Christian Brothers shot out of the gates that year brimming with confidence.
 We perfected Sperbeck’s pro passing scheme and went on to a 5-0 start, earning the number-one ranking in the greater Sacramento area.
 One newspaper credited our creative apparel choice with the headline “Falcons Put Boots—Both Red and Blue—To Elk Grove in 35-21 ‘Shoe-In’ Victory.”

 Demonstrating our good fortune, against Hiram Johnson—whom the Falcons’ varsity had never beaten—wide receiver Bill Wallace caught a pass, fell to his knees and fumbled the ball, which was recovered by CB’ defender John Hennessey and returned to the Warriors’ 12-yard line.
 Brothers punched it over for a quick six and never looked back.
 The Sacramento Union reporter noted that Wallace actually dropped the pass, but the referee’s vision had been obscured and he ruled fumble, Falcons’ ball.
 Another anecdote from this game bears on Sperbeck’s play-calling ability.
 With CB back on its goal line and facing a third down and long situation, Sperbeck sent tight end John “Doc” Blanchard in with a play.
-Blanchard, a junior and one of the most soft-spoken players of that era, whispered the play to me with this preface: “You’re not gonna believe this,” rolling his eyes inside his helmet for effect, “… extra dive.”
+Blanchard, a junior and one of the most talented but soft-spoken players of that era, whispered the play to me with this preface: “You’re not gonna believe this,” rolling his eyes inside his helmet for effect, “… extra dive.”
 Fullback Dennis Bertacchi promptly romped some seventy yards on the play, setting up another scoring opportunity.

 At that time, things appeared rosy on campus.
 After practice, Sperbeck and I frequently challenged each other in a game of accuracy, tossing the rubber footballs through the open doorway of the equipment room, backing up until we were 50 yards away.
 He usually outperformed me in these contests, which proved how great of an athlete he still was as he neared 40.

 Soon after, however, losses to Burbank (38-8) and Sacramento High (40-20) sunk our hopes of winning the Metro League title.
 In the loss to the Dragons, I went 2-for-12 for 33 yards and had the worst game of my varsity career, thanks to the influx of blitzes by Sac High.
-This tactic, (which had also been used effectively against us by Burbank and Woodland before them), baffled our offensive line and demoralized me, so badly it turned out the coach substituted second string QB Dan Carmazzi.
+This tactic, (which had also been used effectively against us by Burbank and Woodland before them), baffled our offensive line and demoralized me, so badly it turned out, the coach substituted second string QB Dan Carmazzi.
 While our head coach was an offensive guru he didn’t have an answer for the Dragons’ blitzing schemes.
 Ironic when one considers that Namath and the Jets destroyed the Colts’ vaunted defense by employing short outlet passes to the backs on simple “hot” reads.

 As a consequence of being shell-shocked, I had developed the bad habit of passing off my back foot when danger was close, just like my hero, Namath.
-The difference was he had a golden arm and the street sense of a prowling panther who knew when to use this technique.
+The difference was he had a golden arm and the street sense of a prowling panther who knew when and how to use this technique.
 Being a QB technician, Sperbeck was apoplectic at the site of me dropping back in the pocket, sensing danger (whether it was there or not) then retreating further outside the pocket protection and heaving the ball off my back foot, instead of stepping up and firing the throw to maximize velocity and accuracy.